creativecreatorormaybenot/clock/README.md

 ## Notes

-* You can follow my whole process of building this in this repository.
+* You can follow my whole process of building the clock face in this repository, i.e.</a> every bit of it.
 Maybe it helps someone :)

 ### Hand bouncing